optimizely/java-sdk/core-httpclient-impl/README.md

 |**http.project.config.manager.sdk.key**|null|Optimizely project SDK key|

 ## Update Config Notifications
-A notifcation signal will be triggered whenever a _new_ datafile is fetched.
+A notification signal will be triggered whenever a _new_ datafile is fetched.
 To subscribe to these notifications you can use the `Optimizely.addUpdateConfigNotificationHandler`:

 ```java